Operation Haft: Background

 In May 1944 the Supreme Headquarters Allied Expeditionary Force (SHAEF) had issued an order for the Special Air Service Brigade to carry out operations in France.
 They were to undertake parachute operations behind German lines, with assistance from the French resistance.
 The focus of these would be the disruption of German reinforcements from the south of France to the Normandy beachheads.
 A number of offensive operations were planned Bulbasket, Wallace, Hardy, Kipling and Houndsworth.
-In addition two small operations were plan purely for reconnaissance and information gathering.
+In addition two small operations were planned purely for reconnaissance and information gathering.
 One was Defoe and the other Haft the latter of which was to operate in the area of Mayenne and Le Mans of north-western France.

 Haft was to be a small team of seven men led by Captain Mike Blackman.
 The rest were radio operator John Randall, Lieutenant John Kidner, Corporal Brown, and troopers Harrison and Baker.
 The seventh was a French liaison officer De Maison from 4 SAS (French).
 Priority of objectives were as follows: location of potential airfields, emergency landing grounds and telecommunications, but this was changed to reporting on troop movements and identifying targets for airstrikes.